 - Some guests may continue to write reviews on public platforms

 Start Now to Grow Your Direct Orders

-Scott Landers, the Co-Founder of Figure Eight Logistics, a consulting group for food delivery, gave the best insight in an article published in QSR Magazine.
+Scott Landers, co-founder of Figure Eight Logistics, a consulting group for food delivery, gave the best insight in an article published in QSR Magazine.
 To quote him, he said, “If a restaurant does not currently have a branded online ordering channel, now is the time to build one.”

-Partnering with a commission-free delivery platform seems feasible for big players who generate enough profit; however, for small scale, and medium-sized eatery houses, combining dynamic ordering applications such as Orderlina, and lunchbox, and last-mile delivery solutions are reliable choices depending on where you are located.
-So, you are taking the right step by planning on moving your dine-in to in-house commission-free delivery and takeaway.
+Partnering with a third-party delivery app seems feasible for big players who generate enough profit; however, for small-scale and medium-sized eateries, combining a commission-free delivery platform such as Orderlina and lunchbox with last-mile delivery solutions is a lower-cost, reliable choice.
+So, you are taking the right step by planning a move to in-house commission-free delivery and takeaway.

 In the words of Kyle Inserra, “If you really want to ‘save restaurants,’ next time you order food, call the restaurant directly or check their website and see if they have their own delivery.”